NikolaiT/incolumitas/content/Programming/recording-mouse-movements-with-javascript.md

 1. You will get banned from using the website that is using Google ReCaptcha v3
 2. You will have to solve an actual ReCaptcha v2 challenge to prove your humanness

-It makes perfect sense to sanction users that are not logged into the manifold Google Services or are are not using the Chrome browser.
+From Google's perspective, it makes perfect sense to sanction users that are not logged into one of the many Google services or are are not using the Chrome browser.
 Owning a Google account proves a lot: That you are watching YouTube videos, writing E-Mails with Gmail or that you are using your Android Phone.
-All those apps verify that you are an human.
+All those apps verify on the side that you are an human.

-The big BUT is obvious:
+The **big BUT** is obvious:

 When there is no active usage history of you, you are automatically deemed as second class Internet citizen.
 This is very dangerous.
 The classification whether you are considered a human or a bot should be based on current data, not on past usage history.

 In that sense, this essay makes an argument for instant bot classification based on behavioral analytics on your current session.

-Worded differently, if you jump around like crazy and your mouse is typing millions of words per second, you are a bot.
+Worded differently, if you jump around like crazy and your keyboard is typing millions of words per second, you are probably a bot.

-On the other hand, when you read a blog article like this very carefully and *your mouse pointer is following each line* in a smooth, human like fashion, you probably are not a bot.
+On the other hand, when you read a blog article like this very carefully and *your mouse pointer is following each line* in a smooth, human like fashion, you probably are a human.

 ### User Interaction Data